 How we made a fire pit + 2 benches for just $100 plus other do it yourself cheap fire pit ideas your family can make and enjoy in your backyard.

 Looking for cool but cheap fire pit ideas for your backyard, well we will show you how we made ours.
-Plus we made some benches with repurposed wood and items from the local hardware store for about $100.00!
+Plus a diy wood bench with repurposed wood and items from the local hardware store for under $100!
 I am all about repurposing and using what you already have, then going out and finding what you absolutely need for less.
-Let us share our latest do it yourself backyard project with you so you can try it too. (affiliate links present)
+Let us share our latest do it yourself backyard project with you. (originally published 10/18, affiliate links present)

 Like I said, always use what you have first to make this stone fire pit.